 Three Newlyweds Case Studies

 Tony and Patsy married when Tony was in his final year of college.
 Tony had a small loan from his parents and Patsy was debt free.
-They weren’t followers of Jesus but they were committed to each other for life and decided they would marry.
-Meanwhile, Tony would attend college full time and Patsy would be the sole income earner until Tony finished college.
+They weren’t followers of Jesus, but they were committed to each other for life and decided they would marry.
+Meanwhile, Tony would attend college full-time, and Patsy would be the sole income earner until Tony finished college.
 Their decision reflected the fact that after marriage they would be one and would handle money as one pool.
-They agreed an approach to spending, budgeting, and decision making and have followed that since.
+They agreed an approach to spending, budgeting, and decision-making and have followed that since.
 Money matters have never caused an issue in their marriage.

 Simon and Yvette entered their marriage with $40,000 of Simon’s student loans.
-They agreed an approach to handle the family finances by budgeting, a pre-spending review process, and regular family council meetings.
-They believe they must save before buying, pay credit card balances fully each month, and avoid consumer debt.
+They agreed on an approach to handle the family finances by budgeting, a pre-spending review process, and regular family council meetings.
+They believe they must save before buying, pay credit card balances entirely each month, and avoid consumer debt.
 In 18 months they were debt free and saving to buy a home.
 Money has never been an issue in their marriage, though they have had to delay getting items most couples their age have.

 Let the Lord Lead Your Decisions

-Newlyweds, it’s not your financial condition at the start of marriage that will decide your financial future.
+Newlyweds, it’s not your financial condition at the start of the marriage that will decide your financial future.
 By God’s grace, it’s your ABCs (attitude, behaviour, and choices) during marriage that will be paramount.
 These three cases and several others I have dealt with confirm this fact.
 It’s important newlyweds allow the Lord to guide all decisions.
 Meanwhile, engaged couples, try to understand the following issues before you marry: